 If you have any doubt about the suitability of the module, please speak to an adviser.

-Module textbook, and the module website which will include audio-visual material and the online study guide.
-The module textbook is available in hard copy and also electronically through VitalSource.
-To view the ebook you will need to download the free the VitalSource Bookshelf desktop app.
+The module textbook is also available electronically through VitalSource.
+To view the ebook, you will need to download the free VitalSource Bookshelf desktop app.